Red Sun: Plot

 Continuing the pursuit, Link decides the best way to get to Gauche is through his lover, Cristina.
 The duo travel to a brothel in the town of San Lucas, where she resides, and seal her inside a room.
 The next morning, four of Gauche's men arrive to fetch Christina.
 Link and Kuroda kill three of them, and the fourth is sent back to Gauche with the message that they will exchange Christina for the stolen sword and Link's share of the robbery spoils.
 The switch is to take place at an abandoned mission a day's ride away.

 En route to the exchange, Christina escapes from the duo and runs into a band of Comanches, killing one as he assaults her.
 In retribution, the leader has her bound and her neck tied with wet rawhide, which slowly strangles Christina as the sun dries it out.
 Link and Kuroda attack the Comanches, killing most of them and driving the leader away.

 At the mission, Link and Kuroda are ambushed by Gauche and his men.
 Despite Christina's protests, Gauche tells one of his men to shoot Link.
 Just then, the Comanches attack, forcing the rivals to fight on the same side.
 They repel the attack, first from inside the mission, then, after it is burned down, in the surrounding cane fields.
 After all the Comanches are dead or have fled, only Link, Kuroda, Cristina, and Gauche remain alive.

 Gauche faces off against Link, who has run out of bullets.
 Kuroda prepares to kill Gauche but hesitates, remembering what Link wanted.
 Gauche shoots Kuroda while Link seizes the opportunity to grab a rifle.
 Gauche is confident that Link will leave him alive to learn where the money is hidden.
 Link, however, having decided that Kuroda's honor is more important, kills him and promises the dying samurai that he will return the sword to the ambassador.
 After Kuroda is buried, Link rejects Cristina's offer to join her to track down the money.
 Shortly before the ambassador's train arrives, he hangs the sword from the telegraph wire in front of the station, fulfilling his pledge.

 Production

 The project was announced in 1968, with Toshirō Mifune attached early on.
 Ted Richmond Productions was going to make it for Warner Bros.-Seven Arts.
 Clint Eastwood was mentioned as a possible early co-star.
 The film was eventually made by France's Corona Films, headed by Robert Dorfman and Richmond.

 Charles Bronson starred in The Magnificent Seven, an American remake of Seven Samurai, in which Mifune had appeared.
-Film director John Landis has an uncredited appearance as a henchman killed by Kuroda Jubei (Mifune).
+Film director John Landis has an uncredited appearance as a henchman killed by a Comanche's arrow to the gut in the native ambush.
 Bronson was extremely popular in Japanese theaters at this time, and Red Sun set an attendance record in Tokyo, playing for a record 35 weeks in its first run engagements.